Trading Mastery: A Study Guide

 3. Ranging – Price moves sideways without a clear direction

-4. Choppy/Indecisive – Erratic price behavior with no strong trend
+4. Choppy/Indecisive – Erratic price behaviour with no strong trend

 🧠 Final Thoughts

 Trading is as much about psychology and discipline as charts and indicators.
-Understanding these core principles helps traders stay grounded, avoid emotional decisions, and approach the markets with structure and resilience.
+Understanding these core principles helps traders stay grounded, avoid emotional decisions, and approach the markets with structure.